mattleroy/users_test/README.md

 ![LogoutPage](https://user-images.githubusercontent.com/64391008/163488464-c992e39b-7cc6-40d6-b368-4ce98d18a4ae.PNG)

 Simple logout page, which asks if you'd like to log in again.
 (Appears at top of page similar to a navbar).
+This could also be done as a pop-up message with Django's messages framework.

 # CSS
 Created some simple CSS designs to add a little styling.